How to Enable or Disable Share any Window from Taskbar in Windows 11

 When you are on a meeting call through Microsoft Teams, hover over the apps running on your taskbar, and you will see a new button that allows you to share your window with your meeting attendees.
 When you are done, hover over the window again, click Stop Sharing, choose another window, and click Share this Window.

-Below is how to turn on or off the feature in Windows 11.
+Below is how to turn the feature on or off in Windows 11.

 Turn on share any window from the taskbar via the Settings app